andreashuber69/net-worth/README.md

 ### Privacy

-- **Data Storage**: The data you enter into Asset Manager is only ever stored locally in your browser and can be saved to a file on your hard drive.
+- **Data Storage**: The data you enter into Net Worth is only ever stored locally in your browser and can be saved to a file on your hard drive.
 Browser data sync services should not be used, as anything these can synchronize they can potentially also leak.
 - **Queries**: In general, the application only makes queries about precious metal prices and currency exchange rates